 memory and external USB HDDs.

-and American developers, Nintendo then made it possible for
+American developers, Nintendo then made it possible for Wii games to

-Wii games to be launched directly from within the Wii U menu
+be launched directly from within the Wii U menu and allowed

-and allowed users to play select titles with the Wii U
+users to play select titles with the Wii U GamePad.

 Although bringing these improvements has been tricky – our

-it fills us with great pride to know that they are out there
+fills us with great pride to know that they are out there for users

-in Japan, was equipped with an autosstereoscopic screen,
+Japan, was equipped with an autostereoscopic screen, allowing a user

-allowing a user perfectly centered with the device to view
+perfectly centered with the device to view stereoscopic images

-uses a new "super-stable 3D" screen that redefine the sense
+a new "super-stable 3D" screen that redefines the sense of